cncf/techdocs/analyses/0010-etcd/etcd-analysis.md

 It's not clear why these old benchmarks haven't been removed from the documentation.

-There is an example **installation** on the
-[etcd Play](http://play.etcd.io/install) server that presents "an example workflow to install and deploy etcd."
+There is an example **installation** on the [etcd Play][demo server] server that presents "an example workflow to install and deploy etcd."
 This page consists of a form containing parameters (with no explanation of each parameter other than the label) followed by a CLI script that varies depending on the installation type you choose.
 Presumably you're supposed to run the script to do the install, but there are no clear task instructions at all.
 It's not clear how this is useful.
 Novice users will have a hard time with this.
 Also, why is this information on the demo server at all?
 Users should be referred to an installation procedure in the documentation.
 If this represents a separate, automated installation workflow it should be offered as a procedure in the user doc.

 ### New user content

-There is a single paragraph on the [website][etcd-io] landing page with a "Learn more" link that goes to the current documetation table of contents (ToC).
+There is a single paragraph on the [website][etcd-io] landing page with a "Learn more" link that goes to the current documentation table of contents (ToC).
 It would be better to link to an overview page that laid out learning paths for different users ("Start here").